top of page

 Wildlife and Habitat Conservation

-Habitat Destruction: Showcasing the impact of deforestation, urbanization, and industrialization on natural habitats.
+• Habitat Destruction: Showcasing the impact of deforestation, urbanization, and industrialization on natural habitats.
+The destruction may be caused by decades of human activity and pictures can demonstrate the long-term effects it has caused.

-Rehabilitation Efforts: Capturing the process and progress of restoring ecosystems and reintroducing species.
+• Rehabilitation Efforts: Capturing the process and progress of restoring ecosystems and reintroducing species.
+This can include environments thriving and fixing themselves where human activity has ceased or in cases where people have made active efforts to fix it.

 Climate Change and Its Impact

-Melting Glaciers: Illustrating the retreat of glaciers and its consequences for ecosystems and communities.
+• Melting Glaciers: Illustrating the retreat of glaciers and its consequences for ecosystems and communities.
+The impact is significant on many animals including those in the arctic and poses increased threats to various wildlife.

-Sea Level Rise: Highlighting the effects of rising sea levels on coastal areas and islands.
+• Sea Level Rise: Highlighting the effects of rising sea levels on coastal areas and islands.
+Due to this, some animals may lose their habitats on land entirely and be forced to locate somewhere else, if it is even possible for them.

-Extreme Weather Events: Documenting the increasing frequency and severity of natural disasters linked to climate change.
+• Extreme Weather Events: Documenting the increasing frequency and severity of natural disasters linked to climate change.
+Increased natural disasters can impact all efforts where conservation-related mitigation is necessary, causing disturbance for many.

 Human-Wildlife Conflict

-Community Initiatives: Highlighting grassroots efforts to resolve human-wildlife conflict and promote coexistence.
+• Community Initiatives: Highlighting grassroots efforts to resolve human-wildlife conflict and promote coexistence.
+This is another way that people are inspired to help with conservation efforts as such photos influence action.

 Conservation Success Stories

-Protected Areas: Illustrating the benefits and success of national parks, reserves, and marine protected areas.
+• Protected Areas: Illustrating the benefits and success of national parks, reserves, and marine protected areas.
+Demonstrating the importance of keeping these areas as pristine as possible with minimal impact and disturbance and how such can be accomplished.

-Community-Led Conservation: Showcasing how local communities are taking charge of conservation efforts and achieving positive outcomes.
+• Community-Led Conservation: Showcasing how local communities are taking charge of conservation efforts and achieving positive outcomes.
+This can display how a small effort grew to become bigger or large-scale projects that have a tangible and observable impact.

 Pollution and Environmental Degradation

-Plastic Pollution: Visualizing the impact of plastic waste on oceans, rivers, and land.
+• Plastic Pollution: Visualizing the impact of plastic waste on oceans, rivers, and land.
+This can include how the plastic interacts with animals and their habitats, showing the harm that it causes and the injuries sustained because of it.

-Water Pollution: Showcasing the effects of agricultural runoff, industrial waste, and sewage on freshwater and marine ecosystems.
+• Water Pollution: Showcasing the effects of agricultural runoff, industrial waste, and sewage on freshwater and marine ecosystems.
+This can often lead to massive fish death and changes in the biology and chemistry of the water and the surrounding habitat.

-Air Pollution: Illustrating the health and environmental impacts of industrial emissions and vehicle exhaust.
+• Air Pollution: Illustrating the health and environmental impacts of industrial emissions and vehicle exhaust.
+This impacts humans and wildlife alike, with a number of symptoms and consequences causing detrimental and possibly long-term effects.

 Pre-Planning

 Careful planning ensures photographers capture meaningful moments and behaviors that highlight conservation challenges and successes.
-These efforts require preparation, resources, training, and time.
+These efforts require preparation, resources, training, and time that photographers dedicate to ensure that the purpose of their photography will be met.

 Ethical Practices